-Ref.: Policy #1950 Acceptable Use of the District Network Policy #4526 Internet The District is committed to providing an orderly, respectful environment that is conducive to learning.
+The District is committed to providing an orderly, respectful environment that is conducive to learning.
 To create and maintain this kind of an environment, it is necessary to regulate public conduct on school property and at school functions, including meetings or hearings conducted by the Board of Education.
-For purposes of this section of the Code, "public" shall mean all persons when on school property or attending any school function wherever located, including visitors, students, parents, teachers and other District personnel.
+For purposes of this section of the Code, "public" shall mean all persons on school property or attending any school function wherever located, including visitors, students, parents, teachers and other District personnel.

 The restrictions on public conduct on school property and at school functions contained in this Code are not intended to limit freedom of speech or peaceful assembly.
-The District recognizes that free inquiry and free expression are indispensable to the objectives of the District.
+The District recognizes that free inquiry and free expression are indispensable to its objectives.
 The purpose of this Code is to maintain public order and prevent abuse of the rights of others.